 In this example, the following values are used:

-source:B1 - path to the file on the internet ("https://support.content.office.net/en-us/media/35aecc53-b3c1-4895-8a7d-554716941806.jpg").
+source:B1 - path to a file on the internet ("https://support.content.office.net/en-us/media/35aecc53-b3c1-4895-8a7d-554716941806.jpg").

 destination:C5 - the cell where the image will be located ("C5").